 • To provide a systematic means of monitoring children known or thought to be at risk of harm

 • To develop a structured procedure within the college to be followed by all members of the college community in the case of suspected abuse

 • To ensure that all adults within the college who have access to children have been checked as to their suitability

-Eynsford College procedures for safeguarding children are in line with the LCSB procedures.
+Eynsford College procedures for safeguarding children are in line with the LSCB procedures.
 The college will ensure that:

-• The Designated Senior Person is Madina Abdusalyamova, Managing Director, who takes regular training
+• The Designated Senior Person is Mohamed Asker Abdul Razak, Managing Director, who takes regular training

-• The members of staff who will act in the Designated Senior Person’s absence is Mohamed Asker, Welfare Officer.
+• The members of staff who will act in the Designated Senior Person’s absence is Mr Amir Bader Bakhat, Welfare Officer.

 • The staff are trained to develop their understanding of the signs and indicators of abuse